WGLab/dragonstar2019/day2_alignment/README.md

 SN      0       number of multiallelic sites:   0
 SN      0       number of multiallelic SNP sites:       0
 ```
 There are 1294 intersected variants called from short reads and long reads.

-Together with the poor performance achieved by longshot, it seems that more complicated variant calling tools would be used, such as `deepvariant` developed by google.
+In general, due to the high error rate in base calling, more sophisticated variant calling tools would be needed to address challenges in long-read data for SNP/indel calling, such as [DeepVariant](https://github.com/google/deepvariant) developed by Google and [Clairvoyante](https://github.com/aquaskyline/Clairvoyante) developed by Ruibang Luo.

 ## After the tutorial